 If you are interested in skiing then it is the best place for you.
 The place has around 300m high ski lift.
 This place is also called as Snow Point.
 The visitors who love adventure sports, love to visit this place to enjoy various activities like skiing, horse riding, zorbing and para-gliding.
 Every year winter skiing festival is held at this place.

 This medieval castle was built by Raja Sidh Singh of Kullu in 1460 A.D and later it is transformed into Heritage Hotel.
 You can view the scenic Kullu valley from this location.
 You can enjoy the paintings of Russian Artist Nicholas Roerich here.
 Also, three old holy places you can visit in Naggar castle.

 You have to cross 51 km's from Manali to reach Rohtang Pass.
 It is famous as the 'Highest Jeepable road in the World'.
 Located at the height of 4111m above the sea level the pass is surrounded by beautiful mountain ranges.
 If you are interested in courageous activities like paragliding, skiing and mountain biking then Rohtang pass is the best base camp for it.
 But you need to visit this pass with permission from the state authorities during the months of May to September only.

 Season and best time to visit Manali

-If you wish to enjoy snowfall and the beautiful dazzling white view of the snow covered mountains then the months of December and January are the best options.
-This is the very good time for skiing activities.
+If you wish to enjoy snowfall and the beautiful dazzling white view of the snow-covered mountains then the months of December and January are the best options.
+This is a very good time for skiing activities.
 If you visit there during the months of March to June you can enjoy the pleasant weather and scenic beauty of nature.
 The activities like paragliding, rafting, trekking and other adventures can be enjoyed during this time.
-The temperature of the place is very low during September to February and during July and August there is heavy rainfall in Manali, so these months are not advisable for tourists.
+The temperature of the place is very low from September to February and during July and August there is heavy rainfall in Manali, so these months are not advisable for tourists.